 First of all, I’m going to take a moment to plug reloading as an option for 6.5 CM.
-Handloading a round to your exact specifications, that works well with your particular rifle, is always going to be superior to factory loads, but you can really see benefits with 6.5 CM over a lot of other rounds.
+Handloading a round to your exact specifications will always be superior to factory loads, but you can really see benefits with 6.5 CM.

 For hunting, Hornady’s 143gr Precision Hunter ELD-X round is phenomenal.
 Hornady makes great ammo for just about every caliber.
 I don’t think I’ve had a deer take a single step after being hit with one of these, and I’ve been very impressed with its availability.
-Other than that, Remington Core-Lokt’s and Federal Fusion in your favorite bullet weight will also get the job done, no problem.
+Other than that, Remington Core-Lokt’s and Federal Fusion in your favorite bullet weight will also get the job done.

-For serious target work, all of Hornady’s ELD loads will do great, depending on your needs, but I like the heavier 147gr loads.
+For serious target work, all of Hornady’s ELD loads will do great, but I like the heavier 147gr loads.
 Other than that, I have had great success past 1000 yards with Winchester’s 140gr hollowpoint boat-tail loads.

 You can also get things like Remington’s High-Performance Rifle line which, while far from match quality, are still more than adequate for ringing steel at longer ranges.

 6.5 Creedmoor vs .308 Winchester: Which is Better?